Homegateway/SDTTool/README.md

 Output formats for documentation for the ``-of`` or ``--outputformat`` command line argument:

 - **plain**: This produces a plain text representation, with indentations, of the components of the input file.
 - **markdown**: Markdown is a markup language with plain text formatting syntax designed so that it can be converted to many formats.
 GitHub natively supports markdown as its documentation format.
+See also the ``--markdowntables``argument below.
 - **opml**: OPML (Outline Processor Markup Language) is a simple XML format for outlines, which can be imported in various mind mapping applications.
 - **sdt3**: This output format is only valid when the input format is **sdt2**.
 It is used to convert SDT definitions from version 2 to version 3.
 - **java**: This output format is only valid for the input format **sdt3**.
 It generates Java interfaces and classes for the input definition.
 For this output format the argument ``-o`` refers to an output directory, not a single file.